Idrisdesu/knowledge-distillation-for-sentiment-analysis/README.md

 > **Key Achievement:** Compressed a RoBERTa-Large model into a MiniLM student, achieving **10× faster inference** while retaining **>91% of the original accuracy**, enabling real-time deployment on standard hardware.

 ---
+# 📖 Overview

+Large Language Models like RoBERTa deliver great accuracy but are too slow and heavy for **real-time applications** such as:
+- live content moderation,
+- on-device inference,
+- real-time chatbot filtering.

+This project implements a complete **Model Compression Pipeline**:

+1. **Teacher Fine-Tuning** – optimizing RoBERTa-Large on IMDb/TweetEval.
+2. **Knowledge Distillation** – transferring the teacher’s knowledge to compact models (MiniLM, DistilBERT…).
+3. **Hyperparameter Optimization** – searching for the best temperature and α with Optuna.
+4. **Quantization** – converting models to ONNX and applying INT8 dynamic quantization for speed.

+### 🧪 Datasets Used
+- **IMDb** – binary sentiment classification (Positive/Negative)
+- **TweetEval** – 3-way sentiment (Positive / Negative / Neutral)

+---

 # 🧠 Distilled Models – IMDB Sentiment Classification